Luzifer/nginx-sso/README.md

     group_search_base: "ou=groups,dc=example,dc=com"
     # Optional, defaults to '(|(member={0})(uniqueMember={0}))'
     group_membership_filter: ""
+    # Replace DN as the username with another attribute
+    # Optional, defaults to "dn"
+    username_attribute: "uid"
 ```

 To use this provider you need to have a LDAP server set up and filled with users.
 The example (and default) config above assumes each of your users carries an `uid` attribute and groups does contains `member` or `uniqueMember` attributes.
 Inside the groups full DNs are expected.
 For the ACL also full DNs are used.